-- On April 15th, 2024, the Company reported on the delineation of high-grade polymetallic and precious metal systems on the Lucita property. - On March 14, 2024, the Company closed a brokered private placement by issuing 26,443,500 units at a price of \$0.10 per unit for gross proceeds of \$2,644,350.
-Each unit consists of one common share and one-half of one common share purchase warrant.
-Each warrant is exercisable to purchase one common share at a price of \$0.20 per share for a period of two (2) years following the date of issuance of the warrants. - On February 15, 2024, the Company received the favourable ruling of the Mexican Court to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
+- On April 15th, 2024, the Company reported on the delineation of high-grade polymetallic and precious metal systems on the Lucita property. - On February 15, 2024, the Company received the favourable ruling of the Mexican Court to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
 In its judgement, the Court notably confirmed the nullity of the transfer of the concessions, ordered the cancellation of such transfer title and recognized Geologix Explorations Mexico, S.V de C.A, a subsidiary of the Company, as legitimate and the rightful owner of the concessions. - On February 2, 2024, following a continuous disclosure review by the British Columbia Securities Commission, the Company issued a news release to clarify some of its technical disclosure relating to its current technical reports for its Tepal and San Acacio projects (see the Company's February 2, 2024 news for more details).
-As a result of this review, the Company announced its intention to file an amended technical report for the Tepal project and a new technical report for the San Acacio Project.
-On the Tepal project, after consultation with its technical advisors, some of whom participated in the preparation of the original technical report, the Company has concluded that it will be incapable of providing an amended report given that some of the sections requiring amendments were prepared by persons who are no longer Qualified Persons under National Instrument 43- 101 - Standards of Disclosure for Mineral Projects.
-In light of this regrettable situation beyond its control, the Company will be working with its technical advisors to prepare a new technical report that will replace the current report for its Tepal Project.
-The Company is not in a position to confirm at this time when it will be able to file this new technical report and expects that the process will take several months to complete.
-The Company will provide regular updates in connection with the preparation and filing of this new report for its Tepal project.
-As for its San Acacio project, work on the preparation of the new technical report is progressing well but has been delayed, notably, due to the site visit availability.
-The Company now expects to file this new technical report by end of June 2024. - On January 15, 2024, the Company announced the results of the 2023 San Acacio diamond drill program, which returned wide intervals of well-developed silver, zinc, and lead mineralization with elevated gold and copper values.
+As a result of this review, the Company announced its intention to file an amended technical report for the Tepal project and a new technical report for the San Acacio project.
+On the Tepal project, after consultation with its technical advisors, some of whom participated in the preparation of the original technical report, the Company has concluded that it will be incapable of providing an amended report given that some of the sections requiring amendments were prepared by persons who are no longer Qualified Persons under National Instrument 43- 101 Standards of Disclosure for Mineral Projects.
+In light of this regrettable situation beyond its control, the Company has worked with its technical advisors to prepare a new technical report that will replace the current report for its Tepal and San Acacio projects.
+The Company has completed and submitted both technical reports for Tepal and San Acacio projects for the review by the British Columbia Securities Commission. - On January 15, 2024, the Company announced the results of the 2023 San Acacio diamond drill program, which returned wide intervals of well-developed silver, zinc, and lead mineralization with elevated gold and copper values.
 This release contains results from DDSA-23-67 through DDSA-23-72.
 Defiance drilled 33.76m of 104.99 g/t Ag and 0.31 g/t Au along with 0.97% Pb and 1.80% Zn in hole DSA23-70 and encountered increasing Cu grades at San Acacio Project.